Charlie's AS Media Studies blog

 In January, our preliminary task was produced.
 All members of the group were somewhat inexperienced; none of us have studied GCSE Media Studies.
 Our knowledge of film elements, including camerawork (e.g., close-ups), editing techniques (e.g., match-on action) and sound (e.g., diegetic), was limited.
 Furthermore, we were relatively unfamiliar with the technological equipment required to reproduce these production techniques in film form.
 Therefore, we researched narrative, cinematography, sound, mise-en-scéne, and editing, thus ensuring that these elements together constituted the essence of film in our media product.

 The above GIF image is an example of the editing technique match-on action: Kaden is visualised walking down a corridor for our preliminary task.
 This action is shown from two camera perspectives; from the corridor itself, and from within the 'interview room'.
 One thing I would alter, if given the opportunity, is change the match-on action to Kaden opening the door.
 I consider this a more visually interesting match-on action in comparison to a person walking down a corridor.
-Furthermore, there is a delay when the perspective of the camera changes to that of inside the interview room; Kaden's character appears further away from the door than he does in the previous shot
+Furthermore, there is a delay when the perspective of the camera changes to that of inside the interview room; Kaden's character appears further away from the door than he does in the previous shot.

 Above is an example of match on-action from our finished media product.
 As you can see, the match-on action is of Kaden and Ty's characters leaving their homes via the front door.
 Our use of this editing technique has improved from the preliminary task because we ensured that the transition from one camera perspective to another was perfectly timed.
 Therefore, this avoided a continuity error because the scene continued to flow.
 Also, the match-on action of two mysterious characters opening/closing a door was more compelling in comparison to the match-on action of a person walking down a corridor.

 The above screen grab shows a shot/reverse shot of Kaden's character being interviewed by Ty's character during the preliminary task.
-A limitation of our use of the shot/reverse shot is that
+A limitation of our use of the shot/reverse shot is that the sound is ineffectively asynchronous to the movements on screen during the scene in which Ty is mocking Kaden.
+Therefore, this conveys the conversation between the characters as artificial.

 During our actual thriller opening, we did not use dialogue to ensure that our opening sequence is ambiguous and enigmatic.
 However, we did use a non-dietetic musical score.
 Variations in the pitch, tone, volume and rate of the music were used in conjunction to the scene.
 For example, when Kaden's character points a gun towards Ty's character, the music stops completely and a gun shot is heard.
 Ultimately, parallel sound matched to the action onscreen enabled us, as a production crew, to build up suspense when appropriate.